Blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing c-blosc 1.4.0
+ Announcing c-blosc 1.4.1
  A blocking, shuffling and lossless compression library
 ===============================================================

 What is new?
 ============

-#XXX version-specific blurb XXX#
+This is a maintenance release, where a bug in blosc_getitem() introduced in 1.4.0 has been tracked down and squashed.
+If you use this function, please update your c-blosc copy.

 For more info, please see the release notes in: